-Delay was due to the challenges in completing the detailed design of the dedicated BRT lanes in the existing national highway corridor.
-With the current project progress, GEF grant disbursement is expected in second quarter of 2019.
+Delay was due to the challenges in completing the detailed design of the dedicated BRT lanes in the existing national highway corridor and implementation delays.
+With the current project progress, GEF grant disbursement is expected in 2022.

 b.
 Gender Action Plan Implementation Status